SilkRose/Pony/stories/chaotic-crush/02-reading-romance.md

 "Umm, Discord?"

 "Discord!
-Uhh, me too!", Discord says, staring down at the book to find what to ask next.
+Uhh, me too!"
+Discord says, staring down at the book to find what to ask next.

 "So, um, do you come here often…?"
 Discord asks, though he instantly regrets it.